Find Affordable College Courses

 Lexington, KY

-Our analysis found University of Kentucky to be the best school for allied health professions students who want to pursue a degree in Kentucky.
-UK is a fairly large public school located in the large city of Lexington.
+Our 2023 rankings named University of Kentucky the best school in Kentucky for allied health professions students.
+UK is a fairly large public school located in the city of Lexington.

 Full Allied Health Professions at University of Kentucky Report